Kuko0419/haikus-for-codespaces/README.md

-New repository in Remix IDE with the name Kuko.sol
+New repository in Remix IDE with the name walletcontrol.sol
 # Haikus for Codespaces

 This is a quick node project template for demoing Codespaces.
 It is based on the [Azure node sample](